jrtechs/NodeJSBlog/blogContent/posts/data-science/cuda-vs-cpu-performance.md

 ![png](media/cuda-performance/output_7_0.png)

-It is useful to know that on larger matrixes, the GPU outperforms the CPU, but that doesn't tell the whole story.
+It is useful to know that the GPU outperforms the CPU on larger matrixes, but that doesn't tell the whole story.
 There are reasons why we don't run everything on the GPU.
 It takes time to copy data between the GPU's memory and main memory (RAM).